Notgnoshi/research/README.md

   * Do a better job of catching non-haikus
   * Filter really long and really short.
   * Attempt to find non-words.
+* I think that I'll end up having to do a lot of manual work to recover the newline positions anyways, but then that won't be reproducible.
+* Document sources for dataset, and cite in paper.

+Exploratory data analysis

+* There's an essay on haiku FAQ [here](http://haiku.ru/frog/alexey_def.htm)
+* There are educational links [here](https://www.ahapoetry.com/Bare%20Bones/bbtoc%20intro.html) and [here](https://www.ahapoetry.com/all%20haiku%20info.html) on how to write haikus.
+  * How do the existing haikus fit with these rules?
 * Remove stop words and build a word cloud.
 This could be interesting to get a sense of what kind of language is in the dataset.

   It might be interesting to build word clouds for each of the data sources too.